-Attach an Interactive Thresholding module to the Distance Map result.
+Attach an Interactive Thresholding moduleto the Distance Map result.
 Set the Intensity Range to 1-15.
 Click Apply.
 A layer of voxels is isolated on the boundary of the whole label field (i.e., regardless of the materials).

-Attach a second Interactive Thresholding module to the Distance Map result.
+Attach a second Interactive Thresholding moduleto the Distance Map result.
 Set the Intensity Range to 15-70.
 Click Apply.
 This isolates the rest of the voxels belonging to the label field.

 Attach an Arithmetic module to the result of the first Interactive Thresholding module.
-Connect the

-Input B of the Arithmetic module to the result of the second Interactive Thresholding module.
+Connect the Input B of the Arithmetic module to the result of the second Interactive Thresholding module.
 Select 1 value (scalar) in the Result Channels field.
 Enter the expression 0.05(1+A+39B) in the Expression field.
-Click Apply and see result in Figure 11.43.
+In Result Type, select Input A. Click Apply and see result in Figure 13.43 which uses the temperature.icol colormap.

-Figure 11.43: Cell Size Scalar Field Generation
+Figure 13.43: Cell Size Scalar Field Generation

-The resulting scalar field takes value 0.05 outside of the object (0.0 would aso be correct), 0.1 in a layer of voxels close to the boundary inside the object, and 2 in the rest of the voxels inside the object.
+The resulting scalar field takes value 0.05 outside of the object (0.0 would also be correct), 0.1 in a layer of voxels close to the boundary inside the object, and 2 in the rest of the voxels inside the object.